mholym/race-condition-laravel/README.md

 3. Replace `.env` with `.env.example`
 4. Create and connect to database
 5. Run `php artisan migrate --seed` with default seeder
-6. Run `php artisan serve` to start application
+6. Run `php artisan serve` to start application.
+For testing race conditions local webserver should be used.
 7. Log@in as `admin@admin.sk` and `adminadmin`

 ## Polls